 Kandilli House by Ofist

-Is a 100 sqm cozy little home in a pleasant garden facing the beautiful Bosphorus, designed by Ofist for a young man in his mid 30’s, who tries to stay away from technology, avoids social media and most apps, although owning a successful technology based business.
+A 100 sqm (1,076 sqft) cozy little home in a serene garden overlooks the stunning Bosphorus, designed by Ofist for a technology entrepreneur in his mid-30s who appreciates a simpler way of life.
+Although he owns a successful tech-based business, he shies away from social media and most apps.

-The shelving system creates a window between the seating area and the entrance hall, connecting the two spaces and bringing light to the corridor.
-The mosaic tiles in the entrance imitate the kilims placed all around for a pleasant feeling for the naked feet.
-A huge Devrim Erbil painting of Istanbul panorama takes its place in this hall.
+The shelving system forms a window between the seating area and the entrance hall, linking the two spaces and allowing light to fill the corridor.
+Mosaic tiles in the entrance mimic the kilims scattered throughout the home, creating a pleasant sensation for bare feet.
+A large Devrim Erbil painting of an Istanbul panorama adorns the hall.

 Photography courtesy of Ofist